David Carradine: Film stardom

 Immediately after Kung Fu, Carradine accepted the role of the racecar driver Frankenstein in Death Race 2000 (1975), he said, to "kill the image of Caine and launch a movie career."
 The role had originally been offered to Peter Fonda, who was not available.
 The film, directed by Paul Bartel and produced by Roger Corman, became a cult classic for New World Pictures.
 Carradine got 10% of the profits and made significant money from it.
 Carradine was tapped to play Duke Leto Atreides in Alejandro Jodorowsky's aborted Dune adaptation in the late 1970s.
-Carradine starred in the 1975 television movie Long Way Home and another car chase film for Bartel and New World, Cannonball!
-(1976).
-Also in 1976, he earned critical praise for his portrayal of folksinger Woody Guthrie in Hal Ashby's Bound for Glory, for which he won a National Board of Review Award for Best Actor and was nominated for a Golden Globe Award and New York Film Critics Circle Award.
+In 1976, he earned critical praise for his portrayal of folksinger Woody Guthrie in Hal Ashby's Bound for Glory, for which he won a National Board of Review Award for Best Actor and was nominated for a Golden Globe Award and New York Film Critics Circle Award.
 Carradine worked very closely with his friend, singer-songwriter-guitarist Guthrie Thomas, on the film.
 Thomas assisted Carradine in the guitar style of the period and the songs that had been chosen to be in the film.

-Carradine made a third car chase film for Corman, Thunder and Lightning, in 1977.
-Next came the role of the alcoholic, unemployed trapeze artist Abel Rosenberg in The Serpent's Egg (1977).
-Set in post-World War I Berlin and also starring Liv Ullmann, The Serpent's Egg is one of the only two English-language films by famed Swedish director Ingmar Bergman, the second being The Touch.
-Carradine replaced Richard Harris, who was too ill to do it.
-Bergman said of his leading man, "I don't believe in God, but Heaven must have sent him."
-Carradine said that he and Bergman had plans to collaborate further, but Bergman's affection for him waned when he passionately protested a scene that included the butchering of a horse.
-The altercation caused Carradine to question the fate of Bergman's soul while the director declared, "Little Brother, I am an old whore.
-I have shot two other horses, burned one and strangled a dog."